eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/httpapi-protocol-bindings-websocket.md

 From then on the WebSocket session will receive all live events it is entitled to see.

+### Request policy announcements

+In order to subscribe for [Policy announcements](protocol-specification-policies-announcement.html) which can be published to a WebSocket session, the following text message has to be sent to the backend:
+`START-SEND-POLICY-ANNOUNCEMENTS`

+From then on the WebSocket session will receive all announcements related to policies related to the authenticated subjects of the websocket session.

 ### Overview

 The following table shows which WebSocket protocol message are supported: